AGENTSJ/SJNET/README.md

 # SJNET
-## This repository contains SJNET.py which contains Network and Layer class
+## This repository includes SJNET.py, which contains the Network and Layer classes.
 ### These can be used to create and train custom neural network

 ### A new Network can be initialised by